riic10/CarManager/README.md

 - As a user, I want to be able to view a list of the cars in the collection
 - As a user, I want to be able to select a category and view the cars that match
 (supercar, muscle, jdm, luxury, etc.)
-- As a user, I want to be able to mark a car as "For sale"
+- As a user, I want to be able to mark a car as for sale and view the cars in a collection that are for sale